Mlin-1230/Staff-Roster-System/README.md

 3. **Leave Requests** — Employees can submit and manage leave requests.
 4. **Payroll Management** — Calculate and manage employee salaries.
 5. **Statistical Reporting** — Generate statistics and reports for management purposes.

+---

+## Database Setup
+- Import the `schedule.sql` file from the `Database` folder into your MySQL server to initialize the database.